eslint/eslint/docs/rules/eol-last.md

+# eol-last

-# require or disallow newline at the end of files (eol-last)
+Requires or disallows newline at the end of files.

 Trailing newlines in non-empty files are a common UNIX idiom.
 Benefits of trailing newlines include the ability to concatenate or append to files as well